Serpents in the Bible: Fiery serpents

-The Book of Isaiah expounds on the description of these fiery serpents as "flying saraphs"^{(YLT)}, or "flying dragons", in the land of trouble and anguish (Isaiah 30:6).
-Isaiah indicates that these saraphs are comparable to vipers,^{(YLT)} worse than ordinary serpents (Isaiah 14:29).
-The prophet Isaiah also sees a vision of seraphim in the Temple itself: but these are divine agents, with wings and human faces, and are probably not to be interpreted as serpent-like so much as "flame-like".
+The Book of Isaiah expounds on the description of these fiery serpents as "flying saraphs" (according to YLT) or "flying dragons", in the land of trouble and anguish (Isaiah 30:6).
+Isaiah indicates that these saraphs are comparable to vipers, worse than ordinary serpents (Isaiah 14:29).
+The prophet Isaiah also sees a vision of seraphim in the First Temple: but these are divine agents, with wings and human faces, and are probably not to be interpreted as serpent-like so much as "flame-like".

 Serpent of bronze

-In the Book of Numbers, while Moses was in the wilderness, he mounted a serpent of bronze on a pole that functioned as a cure against the bite of the "seraphim", the "burning ones".
-The phrase in Numbers 21:9, "a serpent of bronze," is a wordplay as "serpent" (nehash) and “bronze” (nehoshet) are closely related in Hebrew, nehash nehoshet.
+In the Book of Numbers, while Moses was in the wilderness, he mounted a serpent of bronze on a pole that functioned as a cure against the bite of the śərāpîm in Numbers 21:4–9.
+The phrase in Numbers 21:9, נְחַ֣שׁ נְחֹ֔שֶׁת, is a wordplay.

 Mainstream scholars suggest that the image of the fiery serpent served to function like that of a magical amulet.
 Magic amulets or charms were used in the ancient Near East to practice a healing ritual known as sympathetic magic in an attempt to ward off, heal or reduce the impact of illness and poisons.
 Copper and bronze serpent figures have been recovered, showing that the practice was widespread.
-A Christian interpretation would be that the bronze serpent served as a symbol for each individual Israelite to take their confession of sin and the need for God's deliverance to heart.
-Confession of sin and forgiveness was both a community and an individual responsibility.
-The plague of serpents remained an ongoing threat to the community and the raised bronze serpent was an ongoing reminder to each individual for the need to turn to the healing power of God.
 It has also been proposed that the bronze serpent was a type of intermediary between God and the people that served as a test of obedience, in the form of free judgment, standing between the dead who were not willing to look to God's chosen instrument of healing, and the living who were willing and were healed.
 Thus, this instrument bore witness to the sovereign power of Yahweh even over the dangerous and sinister character of the desert.